bradcornford/Setter/README.md

 Can be false to not cache, true / 0 to cache indefinitely, an integer for minutes, or a datetime of when to expire.

 	Setting::expires(false);

+### Cache Enabled

+The `cacheEnabled` get the current caching state returning a true / false based on the cache status.

+	Setting::cacheEnabled();

+### Enable Cache

+The `enableCache` sets caching state to cache items.

+	Setting::enableCache();

+### Disable Cache

+The `disableCache` sets caching state to not cache items.

+	Setting::disableCache();

+### Set Cache Tag

+The `setCacheTag` sets the currently caching prefix tag.

+	Setting::setCacheTag('tag:');

+### Get Cache Tag

+The `getCacheTag` gets the currently set caching prefix tag.

+	Setting::getCacheTag();

+### Cache Has

+The `cacheHas` method returns a true / false based on if a setting is present in the cache via a key parameter.
+This doesn't fall back to checking application configuration variables.

+	Setting::cacheHas('app.setting');

+### Cache Forget

+The `cacheForget` method removes a setting via a key parameter from the cache.

+	Setting::cacheForget('app.setting');

+### Cache Expires

+The `cacheExpires` sets the cache expiry setting.
+Can be false to not cache, true / 0 to cache indefinitely, an integer for minutes, or a datetime of when to expire.

+	Setting::cacheExpires(false);

+### Cache Clear

+The `cacheClear` removes all settings from the cache.
+This doesn't fall back to removing application configuration variables.

+	Setting::cacheClear();

 ### License